karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 * Web administrators can inspect the compliance of their website by detecting undeclared cookies and predicting purposes for currently unclassified cookies.
 * Regulatory authorities can inspect the website's compliance.
 * Privacy- and web-researchers can use the model to classify the cookie types in follow-up studies.

+### Errata of paper

+In Section 6.4, we claim *"This aligns with the results by Nouwens et al. [39], who found that 67.6% of 680 sites used implicit consent"* However, Nouwens et al. found the violations at **32.5%** of websites, therefore our results are not aligned with theirs.
+This is caused by entirely different sample of websites, where Nouwens et al. has a generic sample of websites while we focus only on websites with selected CMPs.

 ### Q&A for users